mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 1. look at you while you are interacting with the robot and
 2. ask questions as shown in [this flowchart](http://www.nomadwallet.com/afford-travel-quiz-personality/).

+If you are curious, check out [the complete code and the demo](https://stackblitz.com/edit/cycle-robot-drivers-tutorials-01-personality-quiz) at Stackblitz.

-Note that the code examples in this post assume your familiarity with [JavaScript ES6](https://medium.freecodecamp.org/write-less-do-more-with-javascript-es6-5fd4a8e50ee2).
+The code examples in this post assume your familiarity with [JavaScript ES6](https://medium.freecodecamp.org/write-less-do-more-with-javascript-es6-5fd4a8e50ee2).
 To build code, I use [browserify](http://browserify.org/) and [Babel](https://babeljs.io/) here, but feel free to use a build tool and a transpiler you prefer.
  <!-- , e.g., [webpack](https://webpack.js.org/) and [TypeScript](https://www.typescriptlang.org/). -->

-First, let's set up a Cycle.js application.
+Let's set up a Cycle.js application.
 Create a folder:

 ```